Ricardo Lemvo

-Ricardo Lemvo (born September 3, 1957) is a singer of Angolan descent who lives in Los Angeles, California.
+Ricardo Lemvo (born September 3, 1957) is a Congolese singer of Angolan descent who lives in Los Angeles, California.
 His music is a blend of African soukous, kizomba, samba and Cuban salsa.

 Early years and family

 Lemvo was born in Kimpese, Democratic Republic of the Congo, and as a boy he lived in Kinshasa.
 His family is Angolan, from M'banza-Kongo in the northern part of Angola.
 His grandfather, João Mantantu Dundulu N'lemvo, was a Baptist pastor who worked with British missionaries in the 1880s, and was the first Angolan to translate the English-language Bible into Kikongo.
 Although Lemvo grew up in the D.R.C. and later in the United States, he said in an interview that Angolan is foremost among his three nationalities: (translated) "I am the product of these three countries, but I feel Angolan on top of everything, because it is in this country that my roots are located, inside Kongo dya Ntontila.")

 As a 13- or 14-year-old, in Kinshasa during breaks from his Catholic boarding school in Gombe-Matadi, Lemvo joined a youth band called Mira Mira, singing American R&B songs by James Brown and Otis Redding.
 Kinshasa is where Lemvo first encountered and enjoyed Cuban music; taking advantage of a cousin's large record collection, he would listen to Orquesta Aragón, Arsenio Rodríguez, Sonora Matancera and Abelardo Barroso.
 He also credited his musical interest to the fact that his parents' house in Kinshasa was next to a bar, which would loudly play Congolese and Cuban rumba, as well as New York salsa, at all hours.

 He moved to California, in the United States, at age 15 to continue his education, and has lived there since.
 He graduated from Lawndale High School and later from California State University, Los Angeles with a bachelor's degree in Political Science.

 Lemvo has a daughter, Isabela, whose name is the title of one of his songs and the title of the band's 2007 album.